 Samsung Electronics provides customized information to customers at its www.samsung.com/sec website and promptly responds to all customer inquiries.
 It applies air-tight security system controls in order to protect the confidential information of customers who are registered on website and those who received product repair service.
-As a result, we have seen no case of violation in the rules and regulations on the customer information protection in 2008 as well.

-Strengthening Win3 Partnerships | Supporting Innovation Initiatives of Our Partners
+Strengthening Win Partnerships | Supporting Innovation Initiatives of Our Partners